Despite risks, Trump says he’s taking hydroxychloroquine

 Hydroxychloroquine can cause potentially serious heart rhythm problems even in healthy people, but “it’s hard to infer” that Trump’s artery plaque, revealed in tests from his 2018 physical, makes the drug especially dangerous for him, Aronoff said.

-White House officials did not say whether any other administration officials were also taking the drug.
+White House officials did not say whether any other administration officials were taking the drug.

 Marchione reported from Milwaukee.
 AP Medical Writer Matthew Perrone in Washington contributed to this report.